Transferring Credit Before Matriculation to WPI

 Transfers and Waivers

-A student who withdraws from a graduate program and is later readmitted may apply course and other credit taken before withdrawal toward the degree.
+A student who withdraws from a graduate program and is later readmitted may apply courses and other credits completed before the withdrawal toward the degree.
 The admitting program will determine at the time of readmission which courses taken by the student may be applied toward the degree and the latest date those courses may be applied.
-There is no limit, other than that imposed by the program, on how many credits a readmitted student may use from prior admission to the same degree program.
+There is no limit, other than that imposed by the program, on the number of credits a readmitted student may use from prior admissions to the same degree program.

 With the appropriate background, a student may ask permission to waive a required course and substitute a specified, more advanced course in the same discipline.
 Requests are subject to approval by the student’s program and must be filed with the Registrar within one year of the date of matriculation in the program.
 A program may waive (with specified substitutions) up to three required courses for a single student.